HomeSite Map

 Further evidence that Capitol must have admired Carl Perkins is shown in their also including both of these songs on the four-song EP entitled "4-By The Beatles."
 Released on February 1st, 1965, this EP starts out with "Honey Don't" on the first side and ends with the other Carl Perkins' song on side two.
 Peaking at #68 on the Billboard Hot 100, it was Capitol's last attempt at generating interest in the EP market for American Beatles fans.

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartidges did not have the capability to include entire albums, so a truncated four-song version of "Beatles '65" was released in this portable format, "Honey Don't" being one of these songs.
-These "Playtapes" are highly collectable today.
+All of these "Playtapes" are highly collectable today.

 The first time the original British "Beatles For Sale" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in February of 1987.
 This album included "Honey Don't" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
 This version of the album was only available for a short time and is quite collectible today.